AvivYaniv/Cortex/README.md

 # Cortex

-Package for brain-comuter-interface, enabels to upload and view users thoughts.
+Project for brain-comuter-interface, enabels to upload and view users telemetry data.
 <br/>See [full documentation](https://braincomputerinterface.readthedocs.io/en/latest/).

+Telemetry data currently contains snapshots of:
+1. User feelings: consists of the following [hunger, thirst, exhaustion, happiness], and ranged between [-1,1].
+2. [Pose](https://en.wikipedia.org/wiki/Pose_(computer_vision)): this is a common computer-vision way to determine object's position (user) and orientation relative to some coordinate system, and consists of two vectors: [ Translation, Rotation ].
+3. Color image: shows what the user sees.
+4. Depth image: shows 'heatmap' of user distance relatively to objects that are in front of the user.

+## Table Of Contents

+1. Installation
+2. Architecture
+3.

 ## Installation